Well-organized pantry shelves stocked with canned goods and dry staples

 • Focus on shelf-stable staples: rice, beans, oats, canned goods, pasta, peanut butter, and cooking oils.

-• FEMA recommends every household have at minimum a 2-week supply — only 48% of US households do.
+• FEMA recommends every household store at least a several-day supply (two weeks preferred) of non-perishable food.

 • Rotate stock using FIFO (first in, first out) and integrate pantry items into everyday cooking.

-• Store 1 gallon of water per person per day or invest in water filtration for long-term preparedness.
+• Store 1 gallon of water per person per day or invest in water filtration for longer-term preparedness.

 Why Should You Build a 3-Month Emergency Food Pantry?

-A 3-month emergency food pantry protects your family from supply chain disruptions, job loss, severe weather, and rising food costs — and according to FEMA, only 48% of American households have even a basic emergency food supply.
+A 3-month emergency food pantry protects your family from supply chain disruptions, job loss, severe weather, and rising food costs.
 When I first started building our pantry, it felt overwhelming, but small steps made it completely doable.

-Building a food pantry connects naturally to water bath canning, dehydrating, and fermentation — home-preserved foods add nutrition and cost savings.
+Building a food pantry connects naturally to water bath canning, dehydrating, and fermentation, home-preserved foods add nutrition and cost savings to the rotation.

 What Foods Should You Stock in a 3-Month Pantry?